New Jersey Court Records

 - Case disposition or punishment

-To qualify for expungement, the petitioner must also fulfill the following requirements:
+To qualify for expungement, petitioners generally fulfill the following requirements:

 - It has been five years since the juvenile was released from legal custody or supervision.